-Retired US Army, Author, Independent Historian and Genealogist
+Retired US Army, Award-winning Author, Independent Historian and Genealogist

-Mrs. Gray’s historical and genealogical research focus is primarily on her family movements from Virginia to Canada & Liberia.
-From Kentucky and Tennessee to Kansas and from South Carolina, Kansas, and Canada to Nebraska.
-Her book “Yes We Remember” covers between the 18th through the 20th centuries.
-Her goal is to bring alive the stories of achievements and legacies that her ancestors left for the present and future generations.
+Joycann’s historical and genealogical research began to take a more prominent role in her life in 2008 and focus is primarily on her family movements from Virginia to Canada & Liberia.
+The research then began to spread from Kentucky and Tennessee to Kansas and from South Carolina, Kansas, and Canada to Nebraska.
+Her first book “Yes We Remember” covers between the 18th through the 20th centuries.
+Her goal was to bring alive the stories of achievements and legacies that her ancestors left for the present and future generations.

 “Our Dewitty” i her second book has been named one of the winners in the 2018 International AAHGS Book Awards Contest (IABA).
 In this book, the focus is on the Women of her family, friends, and neighbors who collectively established the longest lasting Black Settlement in all of Nebraska.
 Conversations of what they had to say since largely their voice has not been heard in most all accountings of the Homesteaders.
 Joyceann has presented a portion of her historical work during the AAHGS October 2015 Conference in Richmond, VA. and to the Middle Potomac History Researchers at the Josephine School Community Museum in Berryville, Virginia.
 She recorded her research on the Hatter family, for E-Learning- Jim Surkamp Presentations for American Public University System.
 Living in South Carolina, she is in the process of researching for her next novel as she continues to contribute articles for BlackPast.org.